krfdoc/krfdoc.github.io/_posts/2023-06-01-uptime_kuma.md

       - no-new-privileges:true
 ```

-> Figure out how to update dude and document!
+> Figure out how to update dude and document
 {: .prompt-warning }